james-card/NanoOs/README.md

 A multitasking nanokernel OS for an Arduino Nano.

+**NOTE:** No code may ever be merged to this branch again.
+This branch now exists soley for the purpose of documentation.
+The two main codebases derived from this branch have diverged and are no longer compatible.
+For the codebase with user processes that are compiled into the binary, see the [embedded branch](https://github.com/james-card/NanoOs/tree/embedded) branch.
+For the codebase with user processes that are run from a filesystem on an SD card in an RV32I VM, see the [rv32i-vm branch](https://github.com/james-card/NanoOs/tree/rv32i-vm).

 ## Goals

 This work started out as an experiment to see if I could implement an operating system similar to an early version of UNIX in a similar environment.
 The first version of UNIX ran on a PDP-7 with 8 kilowords of memory (where each word was 18-bits) and an approximately 571 kHz processor.
 Arduinos are the closest modern devices to that kind of environment, so that's where I started.
 This code was written for an Arduino Nano Every, which has a 20 MHz processor and 6 KB of RAM.
 Quite a bit faster, but much less RAM.
 Definitely a challenging environment.